NVIDIA/NeMo-Curator/docs/user-guide/nemorun.rst

-.. _data-curator-nemo-sdk:
+.. _data-curator-nemo-run:

 ======================================
-NeMo Curator with NeMo SDK
+NeMo Curator with NeMo Run
 ======================================
 -----------------------------------------
-NeMo SDK
+NeMo Run
 -----------------------------------------

-The NeMo SDK is a general purpose tool for configuring and executing Python functions and scripts acrosss various computing environments.
+The NeMo Run is a general purpose tool for configuring and executing Python functions and scripts acrosss various computing environments.
 It is used across the NeMo Framework for managing machine learning experiments.
-One of the key features of the NeMo SDK is the ability to run code locally or on platforms like SLURM with minimal changes.
+One of the key features of the NeMo Run is the ability to run code locally or on platforms like SLURM with minimal changes.

 -----------------------------------------
 Usage
 -----------------------------------------

-We recommend getting slightly familiar with NeMo SDK before jumping into this.
+We recommend getting slightly familiar with NeMo Run before jumping into this.
 The documentation can be found here.

-Let's walk through the example usage for how you can launch a slurm job using `examples/launch_slurm.py <https://github.com/NVIDIA/NeMo-Curator/blob/main/examples/nemo_sdk/launch_slurm.py>`_.
+Let's walk through the example usage for how you can launch a slurm job using `examples/launch_slurm.py <https://github.com/NVIDIA/NeMo-Curator/blob/main/examples/nemo_run/launch_slurm.py>`_.

 .. code-block:: python

-    import nemo_sdk as sdk
+    import nemo_run as run
-    from nemo_sdk.core.execution import SlurmExecutor
+    from nemo_run.core.execution import SlurmExecutor

-    from nemo_curator.nemo_sdk import SlurmJobConfig
+    from nemo_curator.nemo_run import SlurmJobConfig

-    @sdk.factory
+    @run.factory
     def nemo_curator_slurm_executor() -> SlurmExecutor:
         """
         Configure the following function with the details of your SLURM cluster